Shackelford History, Family Crest & Coats of Arms

 In Norfolk, The Vicarage of Corpesty, Norfolk, 'was sold by Heydon to Thomas Jecks and John Shakle, and by them to the Bacons, 1611.'
 "This form still remains in Norfolk, Shackle being found in the Modern Domesday Book for that county."

 This web page shows only a small excerpt of our Shackelford research.
 Another 128 words (9 lines of text) covering the years 1246, 1302, 1280, 1601, 1602, 1597, 1761, 1697, 1771, 1862, 1728 and 1792 are included under the topic Early Shackelford History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Shackleton, Shackle, Sheckleton and others.

 Some of the Shackelford family moved to Ireland, but this topic is not covered in this excerpt.
-Another 128 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Shackelford Settlers in United States in the 20th Century

 - Stella Shackelford, who settled in America, in 1907

 - Alice Shackelford, aged 50, who immigrated to the United States, in 1911

 - Mary Shackelford, aged 45, who immigrated to the United States, in 1911